There are some very important legal and medical factors to take into consideration in a surrogacy process

-Any woman who’s thinking about the surrogacy process must understand what it takes to become a surrogate mother from a legal and medical point of view.
+Any woman who’s thinking about the surrogacy process must understand how to become a surrogate mother, from a legal and medical point of view.

-This article will help you to learn about the medical and legal process involved in the surrogacy journey to help decide if surrogacy is right for you.
+This article will help you learn about the medical and legal process involved in the surrogacy journey to help you decide if surrogacy is right for you.

 After legal contracts are signed, you’ll undergo several blood tests, fertility treatments, ultrasounds and injections during the embryo transfer process (this continues throughout the first stage of pregnancy).

 Either the intended mother’s egg or her donor egg will be fertilized in the lab, using either the intended father’s sperm or the donor’s sperm.
 The fertilized embryo is placed into the surrogate’s uterus for it to implant.